-Greece: Coverage of RES electricity deficit12.
-July 2016. / SEE Energy News
+Greece: Coverage of RES electricity deficit, SEE Energy News

 Although the draft proposal for the new RES support scheme, which should be put for public debate, did not include an article regarding the funding of special RES account, according to unofficial sources, the final proposal which will be forwarded to Greek Parliament will include the aforementioned article.